pimcore/data-importer/doc/01_Installation.md

 # Process import queue items that need to be executed sequentially
 */5 * * * * php /home/project/www/bin/console datahub:batch-import:process-queue-sequential
 ```

+See [Import Execution Details](04_Import_Execution_Details.md) for more information about sequential and parallel execution.